aopecho/appdev-chapters/html-cheatsheet.md

 </html>
 ```

-This element contains information and instructions for the browser on how to process the document; things like what title to put in the browser tab, what style sheets to load, what language to use (we will always use a character set called UTF-8, which allows for all languages as well as things like emoji), etc.
+This element contains information and instructions for the browser on how to process the document; things like what title or icon to put in the browser tab, what style sheets to load, what language to use, etc.

 ### `<body>` element